 Lake Matheson/Te Ara Kairaumati Walk

-If you want to catch the lake when it’s at its best try get out for a walk early in the morning or later in the evening.
-This is when the lake will be at its calmest and you’ll be able to see the famous mirror reflections of Aoraki/Mount Cook and Mount Tasman.
+If you want to catch the lake when it’s at its best, try and get out for a walk early in the morning or later in the evening.
+This is when the lake will be at its calmest, and you’ll be able to see the famous mirror reflections of Aoraki/Mount Cook and Mount Tasman.

 Hooker Valley Track

 The Hooker Valley Track is an easygoing day hike located in Aoraki/Mount Cook National Park.

 The track is 10 km in length and takes roughly 3 hours to complete.
 The terrain is flat throughout, so this is one of the easier day hikes in the country.

 The trail passes through the Hooker Valley, where you will be able to enjoy the surrounding glaciers and the stunning peaks of the Southern Alps.

 The track ends at Hooker Lake, which has many icebergs dotted throughout.
 Behind the lake stands Aoraki/Mount Cook, which is New Zealand’s tallest mountain.
 The view from here is incredible.